Under 2 hours

-- Wipe down the surface.
+- Wipe down the surface with a cleaning cloth.
 This will keep the dust and dirt from getting in your eyes during the next step.

 - Find where your fan blades are attached to the ceiling fan housing and motor.
 Most fan blades attach via two screws near the motor and fan housing.